waldi/vscode-selection-transformer/README.md

-# Selection Transformer (selection-transformer)
+# VSCode Selection Transformer

-This extension allows you to transform your selections via an evaluated javascript expression.
+This VSCode extension allows you to transform your selections via an evaluated javascript expression.

+---

-## How to
+## How to use

 - Make selection